Human shield (law): Legal doctrine

 Military necessity can justify the use of force in certain circumstances, where there is a military advantage to be gained by an attack.
-When the use of force is excessive relative to its anticipated military advantage it is said to be disproportionate.
-Disproportionate force is prohibited under international law.
+When the use of force is excessive relative to its anticipated military advantage, it is said to be disproportionate, which is prohibited under international law.

 Risk to civilians does not bar military action, but the principle of proportionality requires that precautions be taken to minimize the harm to these protected persons.
 This analysis includes considerations like whether circumstances permit the attacker to time a military action to minimize the presence of civilians at the location.

 Under the Rome Statute, using protected persons as shields in an international armed conflict is a war crime.
 There is currently debate amongst legal scholars about whether traditional proportionality analysis should be modified to take into account the culpability of actors who use human shields to gain a strategic advantage.
 In modern asymmetric warfare it has become difficult to distinguish between military targets and civilians, but State actors still rely on traditional principles that present challenges when applied to asymmetric conflicts.
 Non-state forces, like guerillas and terrorists, conceal themselves among civilian populations and may take advantage of this position to launch attacks.
 When military action targeting these unconventional combatants results in civilian deaths, State actors may blame the deaths on enemy forces who use human shields.

 Proportionate proportionality analysis

-Some scholars, including Ammon Rubinstein and Yaniv Roznai, argue that the use of human shields should be a factor in determining whether the use of force was justifiable under the guiding principles of distinction and proportionality.
+Some scholars, including Amnon Rubinstein and Yaniv Roznai, argue that the use of human shields should be a factor in determining whether the use of force was justifiable under the guiding principles of distinction and proportionality.
 In their view, the use of human shields undermines an attacker's right to self-defense because the military necessity of self-defense must be a consideration in the excessive force analysis.
 Rubinstein and Roznai have described this analysis as a "proportionate proportionality".

 Rubinstein and Roznai argue that an attack that would be disproportionate ought to be considered proportionate, if the presence of civilians is due to the wrongful actions of the enemy.
 They use the term "impeded party" to describe the burden placed on the attacking party under international humanitarian law norms.
 They point out that "attacking party" has traditionally been synonymous with the aggressor, but that it is often the attacker who is "defending democracy" and acting in self-defense when they use force in response to a prior attack.

 Douglas Fischer believes that the increase of civilian casualties that began with the Vietnam War is partially due to an increased use of "illegal and perfidious" tactics in modern warfare, including the use of civilians as human shields.
 He has criticized Human Rights Watch for not including human shields doctrine as a factor in excessive force analysis.